This is a 10-day email course for people facing a period of change and renewal – and whenever New Year’s approaches.

 I am starting a new job soon.
 Your tools really helped me think things through – so thank you!

-… because I want YOU to have an epiphany.
-And an awesome 2019.
+I’m breaking with my usual class/cohort approach, because I want YOU to have an awesome 2019.

-No waitlist!
 You’ll be welcomed with Day 1 of the course, and carry on through with its normal schedule, adjusted according to your engagement.
-So act today, while you have some free time coming up for reflection.
-Come January 6th, the doors close, and the waitlist begins again.

 Act now.
 The waitlist will begin again when I decide that’s what I want to do.
 I’m currently rethinking how to offer this value in smaller chunks or how it may be transformed.
 You might not get as comprehensive a series as it is now, and work on its transformation is

 If a 10-email course or journalling isn’t your thing, but you still want to do the work and derive the benefits, you can buy the workbook in my Shop.
 You can still subscribe while ordering.
 The email course is handy for walking you through.